-You’re probably aware of Virtual Private Networks (VPNs) and how they can improve your security and privacy as you browse the Internet.
-What you might be confused about, though, is how you can get your hands on one.
-However, fret not – as we’ve got you covered!
-Below, you’ll learn about the basics of VPNs as well as the different options available on how to get a VPN and running on your device.
+You’ve probably heard of Virtual Private Networks (VPNs) and how they can improve your security and privacy as you browse the Internet.While they may sound complicated, they’re actually relatively easy to use, and most who have to use a VPN never go back.
+Below, you’ll learn about the different ways to get a VPN as well as the multiple options available on how to get a VPN according to your device.
 Let’s get started:

 Setting up your own VPN at home or office is the most technically demanding option.
 That said, if you have some technical know-how under your belt and are willing to follow how-to guides, you can most likely pull it off.